lupyuen/lupyuen.github.io/src/tinyemu.md

 # Print to HTIF Console

-_How do we print something to the TinyEMU Console?_
+_Printing to the TinyEMU Console: What will we need?_

 TinyEMU supports [__Berkeley Host-Target Interface (HTIF)__](https://docs.cartesi.io/machine/target/architecture/#htif) for Console Output.
 (Pic above)